Biological-Microsystems-Laboratory/protocols/uPG.md

 ---
 The design must have no overlapping lines.
 The best way to check for this is to make sure that everything joins properly.
 You can also select and delete parts of the design to see if any stray lines are hidden under your design.

-You do not want to have any borders or outlines that are a single line (such as wafer boundries).
-The uPG will print everything starting at the outmost line.
+You do not want to have any borders or outlines that are a single line (such as wafer boundaries).
+The uPG will print everything starting at the outermost line.

 Center your design.
 The X-Y origin should be the center of your design.